The Music Compositions of

 for two 4-part choirs and orchestra

-This is a work of uncompromising rarefaction -- as befits a contemplation on the profoundest subject known to anyone -- and it is thus unlikely to be many people's favourite!
-It is so terse that I strongly recommend that newcomers to the work listen to it twice in the first sitting.
-Also, its full effect will not be achieved if it is listened to close to other works.
+This is a work of uncompromising rarefaction — as befits the peace and 'just being' of contemplating the silent splendour of a mountain sunrise.
+It's so terse that I strongly recommend that newcomers to the work listen to it twice in the first sitting.
+Also, its full effect won't be achieved if it's listened to close to other works.
 Ideally there would be at least 10 minutes clear of other music before this work and at least an hour afterwards.
 This may seem unrealistic, but nonetheless I joke not.

-The words of this work had to be adapted somewhat in order to impart the necessary rhythmic inflections to what, in their English translations, proved too unrhythmic for me to use.
-To the average Western person the texts of this work will seem total gobbledygook, but I can report from my own experience of recognition of the innermost essence of consciousness that the texts do a pretty good job in conveying something of what, although it can be experienced directly, is in fact beyond all concepts and thus beyond any possibility of direct and accurate description.
+The words of this work had to be adapted somewhat in order to impart the necessary rhythmic inflections to what, in their English translations, proved too lacking in rhythm for me to use.
+To the average Western person the texts of this work will seem to be total gobbledygook, but I can report from my own experience of recognition of the innermost aspect of consciousness as the true nature of oneself and of everything (which is what enlightenment really is), that the texts, although a bit convoluted, do a quite good job in conveying something of what, although it can be experienced directly, is in fact beyond all concepts and thus beyond any possibility of direct and accurate description.

-The backbone of the main part of the work is nothing more than two very slow but gradually accelerating ever-ascending chromatic scales a minor third apart and out of sync -- effectively in close canon.
-Both of these are harmonized a minor third below, in lower octaves.
+After an austere introduction, the backbone of the main part of the work is nothing more than two very slow but gradually accelerating ever-ascending chromatic scales a minor third apart and effectively in close canon.
+Both of these are harmonized a minor third below but in lower octaves.
 Against this continual spacious shifting between consonance and dissonance, sections of the choir weave austere fragments of mostly unharmonized chant-like melody, punctuated by the refrain 'How amazing!' in modal three-part harmony, usually with strange woodwind sonorities (equivalent to use of mutation stops on an organ), using variants of a motif used in my 6th Symphony.

 Words sung by the choir